nklisch/MinesweeperAI/README.md

 # MinesweeperAI
-Implements an openAI gym environment for minesweeper and uses an algorithm to solve it
+Implements an openAI gym environment for minesweeper and uses a DQN neural network to solve it